 - A God Against The Gods and its sequels by Allen Drury.

-- Jim Starlin's limited series Marvel: The End has Akhenaten as the villain who brings about the Apocalypse and kills the Marvel Universe with Thanos and Adam Warlock to the rescue.
+- Jim Starlin's comic book limited series Marvel: The End has Akhenaten as the villain who brings about the apocalypse and kills the Marvel Universe, with Thanos and Adam Warlock to the rescue.

 - Nile wrote the song "Cast Down The Heretic" about Akhenaten, specifically postulating on the nature of his execution.
 A likeness of him also appears on their album Those Whom The Gods Detest, and the track "Kafir" is partly inspired by his stand against the Amen-Ra priesthood.

 - The Secret World features Akenhaten as the main villain of the Egypt arc - as well as the Pharaoh of Exodus, incidentally.
 Having been entombed inside a black pyramid since his death, the cult Akhenaten created has been trying to resurrect him ever since then so he can finally summon the Aten - who is actually one of the Dreamers.

 - Assassin's Creed Origins: The DLC "Curse of the Pharaohs" mentions him; the protagonist Bayek meets a cult of his, and doesn't look favourably on its founder.
 It's possible to find his tomb in the Valley of the Kings.
 Later on in the DLC, Bayek meets, fights and kills Akhenaten in the afterlife.